ant-design/ant-design/components/breadcrumb/index.en-US.md

 title: Breadcrumb
 ---

 A breadcrumb displays the current location within a hierarchy.
-It allows going back to states higher up within the hierarchy.
+It allows going back to states higher up in the hierarchy.

 ## When To Use

 - When the system has more than two layers in a hierarchy.
 - When you need to inform the user of where they are.
-- When the user may need to navigate back to a higher level When the application has multi-layer architecture.
+- When the user may need to navigate back to a higher level.
+- When the application has multi-layer architecture.

 ## API